vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/vtex-app-store/vtex-io-documentation-becoming-a-registered-vtex-app-store-developer.md

  - "/docs/guides/vtex-io-documentation-submitting-your-app-in-the-vtex-app-store"
 ---

+>⚠ From the [release of Extensions Hub](https://developers.vtex.com/updates/release-notes/extensions-hub-our-new-place-to-promote-apps-and-partners-inside-vtex-admin), we changed our terms of service to enable VTEX partners to promote and sell their apps in the App Store.
+Thus, we created an addendum in the contract with partners, considering the app monetization and the new payment flow.
+>
+> Due to changes in our internal procedures, we are with temporary restrictions related to the publishing of apps in the App Store:
+>
+> - Partners that already have published apps and still did not sign the new contract with the addendum must sign it as soon as possible.
+> - Only partners that already signed the new contract can publish apps as usual, following the [homologation process](https://developers.vtex.com/docs/guides/vtex-io-documentation-submitting-your-app-in-the-vtex-app-store).
+> - We are not accepting new partners for publishing apps in the App Store.

 The [**VTEX App Store**](https://apps.vtex.com/) is a marketplace for VTEX IO plug-and-play solutions.

 As a developer, you can **share your own solutions** with other VTEX users in the [**VTEX App Store**](https://apps.vtex.com/) so they can also **leverage their business**.